aetheris-nova/regimen-contractus/README.md

 Each package **SHOULD** reflect the name of the package, i.e. the `packages/sigillum/` and **SHOULD** contain the following files and directories:

+* `.lintstagedrc.mjs` - Scripts to run on the pre-commit hook.
+This file is **REQUIRED**, however, if there are no scripts to run, use an empty file.
 * `.releaserc` - The local `semantic-release` configuration.
 * `LICENSE` - The license for the package.
 * `package.json` - The license for the package.